 Additional tips to help with skin purging:

-Use a Clay Mask: A great way to calm down skin purging faster is with certain clay masks.
-Pink clay masks, in particular, are effective yet gentle and soothing to the skin, helping draw out impurities and toxins that are coming to the surface of while providing gentle physical exfoliation and reducing irritation.
+- Use a Clay Mask: A great way to calm down skin purging faster is with certain clay masks.
+In particular, pink clay masks are effective yet gentle and soothing to the skin, helping draw out impurities and toxins coming to the surface while providing gentle physical exfoliation and reducing irritation.

-Choose the Right Cleanser: Makes sure you’re using (or switch to) a mild medicated cleanser with no more than 2% Salicylic Acid.
+- Choose the Right Cleanser: Makes sure you’re using (or switch to) a mild medicated cleanser with no more than 2% Salicylic Acid.
 Any stronger will be too irritating and no more effective.
-Make sure your skin is completely dry after cleansing before applying your treatment cream.
+Ensure your skin is completely dry after cleansing before applying your treatment cream.

-Check Your Cosmetics: Ensure that your makeup and sunscreen are clearly labeled “oil-free” and/or “non-comedogenic” to ensure they are not contributing to clogged pores
+- Check Your Cosmetics: Ensure that your makeup and sunscreen are clearly labeled “oil-free” and/or “non-comedogenic” to ensure they do not contribute to clogged pores.

 When to reassess the situation?